iterative/dvc.org/content/docs/command-reference/push.md

 remote is used (see `dvc config core.remote`) unless the `--remote` option is used.
 See `dvc remote` for more information on how to configure a remote.

-With no arguments, just `dvc push` or `dvc push --remote REMOTE`, it uploads only the files (or directories) that are new in the local repository to remote storage.
+With no arguments, `dvc push` or `dvc push --remote REMOTE`, it uploads only the files (or directories) that are new in the local repository to remote storage.
 It will not upload files associated with earlier commits in the
 <abbr>repository</abbr> (if using Git), nor will it upload files that have not